Engineering College of Engineering

 Our mission is to drive economic development in the state and region while solving problems of global importance.
 The College of Engineering will fulfill this mission through our deep commitment to engineering, computing, and construction education, research, and engagement.
 As the only engineering college in Nebraska, we have a particularly strong mandate to the state to ensure our resources and opportunities are accessible to all Nebraskans.

 An essential and distinctive pillar of our mission is the notion of the Complete Engineer®.
-At its most fundamental, the Complete Engineer® is a commitment by the college to the development of every student, staff member, and faculty member in technical, professional, and personal dimensions.
+At its most fundamental, the Complete Engineer® is a commitment by the college to the development of every student in technical, professional, and personal dimensions.
 It enables everyone to become the best version of themselves in support of the fulfillment of the college’s mission and reinforces the values of Community, Impact, and Inclusion.

 College Admission